nushell/nushell/docs/How_To_Coloring_and_Theming.md

         }
         date: "#75507B"
         filesize: "#729fcf"
-        row_index: { # note, that this is another way to set only the foreground, no need to specify bg and attr
+        row-index: { # note, that this is another way to set only the foreground, no need to specify bg and attr
         fg: "#e50914"
     }
 }